AlfredLop/sinch_assesment/README.md

 - ERD was created for SILVER since it is when Primary keys and Foreing keys are enforced, and also for GOLD...since it is the tables exposed to the end user.

 ## Future enhancements
+- Do more data profiling, check completeness for each column, check expected values, check for outliers and define more data cleaning steps based on that.
 - Use post hooks to drop base and stg models.
 - add access layer to apply row level security or masking.
 - Use multiple threads for concurrent jobs.